ssiloti/bep-persistent-credit/one-hop-rep.rst

 A client A's direct reputation of a peer B is defined as dvalueA(B) = ((A <- B) \* oA(B)) / ((A -> B) \* oA(Max)).

 If the client A has an existing direct relationship with a peer B then B's reputation is defined as dvalueA(B), else it is ivalueA(B).
 This value is defined as reputationA(B).
+If a peer has not established a TLS connection, does not support the ``attribution`` and ``receipt`` messages, or does not have any local state at the client it is assigned a reputationA(B) of 1.

 When performing an optimistic unchoke the probability of unchoking a peer B is reputationA(B) / reputationA(\*).
 Where reputationA(\*) is the sum of reputationA() for all potentially unchoked peers.
-Peers without local state at the client are assigned a reputation of 1.

 When seeding the client sends piece data to each unchoked and interested peer at rate reputationA(B) / reputationA(U).
 Where reputationA(U) is the sum of reputationA(B) for all unchoked and interested peers.
 If a peer fails to consume its allocated rate the remainder is distributed to the other peers in proportion to their target rates.
-Any upload bandwidth remaining after all peers with an established reputation have been saturated is distributed evenly among all other interested and unchoked peers.
 It is expected that clients otherwise retain their existing choking and rate allocation policies.

-When incrementing (p <- c) after receipt of piece data, the incremental value is multiplied by ((c -> \*) - (c <- \*)) / r(\*) if it is larger than 1.
+When incrementing (p <- c) after receipt of piece data over a TLS connection, the incremental value is multiplied by ((c -> \*) - (c <- \*)) / r(\*) if it is larger than 1.
 Where (c -> \*) is bytes of piece data sent directly by the client to any peer, (c <- \*) is bytes of piece data directly received by the client from any peer, and r(\*) is the total number of bytes remaining in all actively downloading torrents.
 This multiplication is not applied when calculating the fractional receipts for intermediaries.

 Up to 2000 reputation ids are sent in a ``known_peers`` message.